-A decision by NIS, following the completion of the initial three well drilling programme in the Algyő Play, not to participate in any further drilling operations, would have a material adverse effect on the Group's business, prospects, financial condition and results of operations.
+A decision by Origin and Sasol, following the completion of the initial five well drilling programme in the Beetaloo Basin, not to participate in any further drilling operations, could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.

-Under the terms of the NIS Agreement, NIS will earn 50% of the net production revenues from the initial three wells being drilled in the Algyő Play, and will have an option to acquire a right of first negotiation for future drilling operations in the Algyő Play, sharing any potential future costs and revenue with the Group, on terms to be negotiated.
-In the event that NIS decide not participate in any further drilling operations in the Algyő Play, Falcon will become responsible for 100% of any exploration and development costs in the Algyő Play under the Makó Production Licence.
-If the Group were unable to secure participation by a new farm-in or joint venture partner for the development of the Algyő Play, its ability to develop and realise its investment in the asset could be significantly curtailed.
+Under the terms of the Farm-Out Agreement and Joint Operating Agreement, Falcon Australia is carried in a nine well exploration and appraisal programme with the Farminees paying the full costs of completing the first five wells and the following 4 wells up to a capped expenditure with overruns funded by each in proportion to their working interest.
+Falcon has retained a 30% interest in the exploration permits.
+In the event that Origin and Sasol decided to reduce or surrender their interest in the Beetaloo Basin permits and not complete the agreed farm-out and if the Group were unable to secure participation by a new farm-in or joint venture partner for the development of the Beetaloo Basin, its ability to develop and realise its investment in the asset could be significantly curtailed.
 This could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.